meetecho/juturna/README.md

 A **pipeline** can simply be defined as a collection of **nodes**.

-Each **node** acquires a piece of data from its parent and, after performing a single task, provide its output to its children.
-In this sense, a Juturna pipeline is nothing else but a rooted tree, a particular kind of DAG where there is a single root node with in-degree of 0 (this is not technically the case, but we’ll skip it for now), and every other node has an in-degree of 1.
+Each **node** acquires a piece of data from its parents and, after performing a single task, provide its output to its children.
+In this sense, a Juturna pipeline is nothing else but a DAG, where root nodes have an in-degree of 0 (this is not technically the case, but we’ll skip it for now), and every other node has an in-degree of 1 or more.

 An example of one of our pipelines, currently in use for live audio transcription and summarisation is shown here.